nim-lang/Nim/doc/manual.rst

 The following floating point types are pre-defined:

 ``float``
-  the generic floating point type; its size is platform dependent (the compiler chooses the processor's fastest floating point type).
+  the generic floating point type; its size used to be platform dependent, but now it is always mapped to ``float64``.
   This type should be used in general.

 floatXX